X0Ken/docker-pypiserver/README.md

 ## How to use it

 ### Create a password file
-If you do not need to upload, you just `touch htpasswd.txt`, then skip this section.
+If you do not need to upload with pip, you just skip this section.
 ```bash
 # install htpasswd
 apt-get install apache2-utils